How to Successfully Implement a Credit Card Surcharge Program In Your Business

 3. Plan your communication with customers

 There is no legal requirement for you to tell customers ahead of time that you plan to introduce surcharging.
 But it is advised.
 Communicating this intention to customers before it’s in place shows respect.
 It is a window where customers can feel grateful they don’t have to pay fees just yet.
 It also gives them time to consider why you would introduce this.
-It helps to build empathy with your motives.
+Basically, it helps to build empathy with your motives.

 If you plan to set this up yourself, you need to call Visa or Mastercard to request this signage.